 Software engineers develop software applications while focusing on delivering quality software that meets the customers’ needs.
 In addition to developing software applications, software engineers select and track the processes that will be used throughout the development of an application.
 They apply statistical process control techniques to plan the project, estimate risk, and refine the process.
 Students studying software engineering complete a core of computer science courses to ensure they have solid software development skills.
 Specialized courses in the software engineering track include technical writing, formal methods, and statistics in addition to advanced computer science courses.

-Our ABET accredited BS in Software Engineering (SE) sacrifices some of the breadth of the BS in Computer Science to focus on what it takes to build REALLY big software systems.
+Our ABET-accredited Bachelor of Science in Software Engineering sacrifices some of the breadth of the BS in Computer Science to focus on what it takes to build really big software systems.
 When a system is too big for a couple of people to develop, two things become really important.
 First, we have to be careful how we design the internals of the system.
 Working code is no longer good enough.
 We need to design those internals so that different people can develop different aspects of the system while knowing that their parts will fit together when they are complete.
 We also need to be able to add functionality to the system.
 No big system has only one release - there is always something new it can do.
 Second, when a team is developing together, we need to understand team management and tools.
 We need to be able to plan who should work on what and when things will be complete, to track our progress against that plan, and to understand the tools that allow a lot of people to modify the system at the same time.
 So, our SE program has courses in the design of systems from small to very large (too large to fit on one machine) and in software process management.
 The capstone experience is a team development project on a large-scale system.
 Graduates of this program are sought after by companies and government agencies that develop software.

 Software engineering graduates are sought by organizations that have rigorous demands on their software.
 This includes military applications and fault tolerant applications like airplane control systems.
 Also, large software development organizations employ software engineers to coordinate the activities of many software developers.
 This means that software engineers can work on anything from PC-based applications to large scale enterprise systems to real-time embedded control systems.
-Since they are well-versed in computer science techniques, software engineers can work in any software development activity.
+Since they are well versed in computer science techniques, software engineers can work in any software development activity.

 Our course work is focused on how teams work together to build large software systems.
 This means that we combine software design principles with the use of state-of-the-art software engineering tools.
 In our classes, our students design and build many systems from single player games to distributed file systems with servers placed all over the world.
 That variety of experiences helps prepare our students to be ready to hit the ground running when they are hired.

 Our faculty have significant work experience and continue to consult for our industrial partners to keep theirs skills up-to-date.
 These activities are enriched by our BROADSIDE Center which allows us to put together teams of faculty and students to work on projects funded by industry.
 In addition, many of our students complete internships, in the summer or during the school year and many companies come looking for our interns every year.
-All of these activities allow of faculty and our students to bring real life experiences into the classroom.
+All of these activities allow faculty and our students to bring real-life experiences into the classroom.

-The Software Engineering degree program and its concentrations are accredited by ABET, Inc. placing Shippensburg University among the approximately 22 accredited software engineering programs in America and only three such programs in Pennsylvania!
+The Software Engineering degree program and its concentrations are accredited by ABET, Inc., placing Shippensburg University among the approximately 22 accredited software engineering programs in America and only three such programs in Pennsylvania.
 For more information on ABET, visit ABET Information.

 ABET accreditation means that the national accrediting organization has spent time on our campus making sure that our curriculum meets national standards, our faculty are well-supported and current in the discipline, and our infrastructure is up-to-date and well-supported.
 It is your assurance that, not only is our program strong today, but we have also laid the foundation so that it will continue to be strong in the future.